-- Working together is the key - Stronger as a team with a common goal - best practice for best patient outcome
+- Working together is the key - We know stuff, they know stuff - not the same stuff, but important stuff! - Stronger as a team with a common goal - best practice for best patient outcome

 Team • Work: (noun) cooperative or combined effort of a group of persons working together as a team for a common cause.